UshaMC005/Namaste-react-web-series/Episode-4-Talk is cheap show me the code/notes.md

 - What are key and props
 - what are Functional components
 - How we can render diffrent components
-- different ways to put css to components and UI
+- Different ways to put css to components and UI